“It gives you an amazing feeling of being able to help someone in your neighbourhood.”

 - Be part of a wider network of Compassionate Neighbours

 - Join a growing social movement in your local community, empowering people at end of life.

-- You must be 18 years old or over to do this role
+Note: You must be 18 years old or over to do this role.

-Contact the Compassionate Neighbours Team at email@example.com for more information or call 020 8343 8841.
+Contact the Compassionate Neighbours Team at firstname.lastname@example.org or call 020 8343 6806 for more information.